MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/about-updates-23h2.md

 ## Lifecycle cadence

-The Azure Local platform follows the [Modern Lifecycle policy](/lifecycle/policies/modern).
+The Azure Local follows the [Modern Lifecycle policy](/lifecycle/policies/modern).
 The Modern Lifecycle policy defines the products and services that are continuously serviced and supported.
 To stay current with this policy, you must stay within six months of the most recent release.
 To learn more about the support windows, see [Azure Local release information](/azure-stack/hci/release-information-23h2).

-Microsoft might release the following types of updates for the Azure Local platform:
+Microsoft might release the following types of updates for the Azure Local:

 |Update Type |Typical Cadence  |Description |
 |------------|-----------------|------------|